-During 2020-21, no pit wall run off sampling was undertaken.
-AECOM recommended the company had sufficient data for the extant pit wall sampling sites.
-When further cutbacks occur in the future, new pit wall sampling sites will need to be established (Appendix D).
+During 2021-22, no pit wall run off sampling was undertaken.
+The pit wall surface runoff sampling was terminated in 2015 due to the North Wall failures resulting in the loss of monitoring stations and preventing access to any remaining stations due to safety issues.
+The sampling program has not been reinstated due in part to the safety issues and because AECOM recommended that the company had sufficient data for the pit wall sampling sites.
+When further pit wall cutbacks occur in the future, new pit wall sampling stations will need to be established (Appendix D).

-Proposed Work For 2020/21
+Proposed Work For 2022-23

-No major work is planned for the coming reporting period other than drainage work or other maintenance as required.
+No major work is planned for the coming reporting period apart from drainage work and other maintenance as required.